 Secondly, although rare, some individuals may experience an allergic reaction to Slippery Elm Bark.

-Lastly, many Researchers agree that there is more scientific research is needed in order to fully understand the efficacy and long-term effects of Slippery Elm bark.
+Lastly, many Researchers agree that there is more scientific research is needed to fully understand the efficacy and long-term effects of Slippery Elm bark.

 Gut Health and Parasites